 2. “Candidate” shall be defined as:

-between January 1 and December 31 in the year immediately prior to the Bouchercon at which the
+January 1 and December 31 in the year immediately prior to the Bouchercon at which the Anthony Award will

-3. in all other categories, work occurring or continuing in the year immediately prior to the Bouchercon at
+b. in all other categories, work occurring or continuing in the year immediately prior to the Bouchercon at which

-receiving the most votes shall be the Anthony Awards nominees.
-Vote counts and ranking shall
+votes shall be the Anthony Awards nominees.
+Vote counts and ranking shall remain confidential.

 1. All Anthony Award voting shall be done at the Annual Convention.